KritiAnant/aspen-capital/README.md

 1. To create an SQL Server Database Instance in Amazon RDS.
 2. Create a replication instance in DMS.
 3. Create source and target endpoints for the migration.
-4. Create a replication task: I would recommend a single task of full load plus CDC for the simplicity but since replication on both on-prem and AWS is desirable, we would have to create bidirectional replication tasks from the SQL Server instance to the RDS instance.
+4. Create replication tasks: I would recommend a single task of full load plus CDC for the simplicity but since replication on both on-prem and AWS is desirable, we would have to create bidirectional replication tasks from the SQL Server instance to the RDS instance.
 This can be done by:
-    (i)
+   - Creating a full load + CDC task from SQL Server to RDS.
+   - Creating a CDC only task from RDS to SQL Server starting from the time before applications could make changes to RDS.
+   - Loopback prevention settings to prevent corruption.